compops/gpo-ifac2014/README.md

 This code was downloaded from < https://github.com/compops/bayopt > or from < http://users.isy.liu.se/en/rt/johda87/code.html > and contains the code used to produce some of the results in

-J. Dahlin and F. Lindsten,
-Particle filter-based Gaussian Process Optimisation for Parameter Inference.
-Proceedings of the 18th World Congress of the International Federation of Automatic Control (IFAC), Cape Town, South Africa, August 2014.
-(submitted, pending review)
+*J. Dahlin and F. Lindsten, Particle filter-based Gaussian Process Optimisation for Parameter Inference.
+Proceedings of the 18th World Congress of the International Federation of Automatic Control (IFAC), Cape Town, South Africa, August 2014. (submitted, pending review) *

-A pre-prent of the paper is found at < http://arxiv.org/abs/1311.0689 >.
+A pre-print of the paper is found at < http://arxiv.org/abs/1311.0689 >.

 Requirements
 --------------